-KAIBAE is a health and beauty brand based in Santa Barbara, CA started by a naturopathic doctor and a botanist-humanitarian.
+Kaibae is a health and beauty brand based in Santa Barbara, CA created by naturopath, Dr. Luc Maes, and botanist-humanitarian, Tom Cole.
 Together, they source indigenous crops not widely known to the outside world and create highly efficacious products such as beautiful face oils, luxurious oversized soaps, and delicious immune-boosting powder supplements.

 Baobab seed oil producers in Ghana

 "Kaibae" means, "Hello, how are you?
 Are you well?" in Kusaal, the language spoken by their harvesting partners in Ghana.

 By working in direct partnership with indigenous communities, Kaibae insure sthe regenerative and ethical harvest of their ingredients.
 When you purchase Kaibae products, you're doing more than just supporting your own health; you're playing an active role in preserving earth's biodiversity and supporting the livelihoods of harvesting communities.
 The income generated by harvesting wild plants grants our partners year-round stability, food security and better access to education and healthcare.